surma/surma.dev/content/things/web-rendering-engine.md

 We all know CSS has like a shitload of selectors, I am going to limit this to a few: tag names, '*' and the descandant selector, 'space'.

+The code for `matches` on Selector is interesting.
+Reverse the tag name list, match the first selector.
+Walk up teh tree.
+Keep doing that until the next one matches.

+## Parser

+Whitespace can be trimmed.
+No nesting, just a series of rules.
+Pretty easy.